Manojuio/Manojuio/README.md

 ---

-**Open to collaborations, internship opportunities, and discussions on AI systems, backend architecture, and system design!**
+**🎯 Open to internships, collaborations, and discussions on backend engineering, AI systems, and system design!**